jaredly/jerd/docs/Roadmap.md

 ## What do we need in order to make this minimally usable by other people?

+- [ ] "Workspace history"
+  - this shows things like "created term #xyz from term #zyx"
+  - "renamed abc to def"
+  - "created term abc#xyz"
+  - "opened term abc"
+  ... yeah it does seem like a thing that would be nice...
+- [ ] cmd+p to add something to your workspace pleeeease.
+Maybe include search by type?

 - [x] SLIDERSSSS will be so fun
   - [x] add an "idx" to Location